 Figure 8.
-Tectonic elements for the Blue Nile Valley showing (a) the structrual map as obtained from the Hillshade onstained from Shuttle DTM (b) zoom in shot over the Saddle Dam region and all weak zones.
+Tectonic elements for the Blue Nile Valley showing (a) the structural map as obtained from the Hillshade onstained from Shuttle DTM (b) zoom in shot over the Saddle Dam region and all weak zones.

 The area enclosing the elements highlighted in purple is a critical area to understand the effect of loading represented by the weight of the dam’s body on the soil.
 The goal of this analysis is to find out whether the data from DInSAR point to a causal link, and to monitor changes over a longer period.
 Ultimately, the goal is to analyze the behavior of the soil and geological layers after the establishment of the Saddle Dam.